BojanoN/mugo/README.md

-# os
+# mugo
-A hobby kernel.
+A pine-scented hobby microkernel.